City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Palazzo Chiericati is a museum of art and sculpture from the 13th to 20th centuries; it is housed in a 16th-century palladium building.
 It is worth the short walk down Corso Andrea Palladio, the main street of Vicenza, to see the building.

-Another must-see is the Teatro Olimpico, a theatre constructed in 1580-1585.
-It was the first covered theatre anywhere in Europe.
+Another must-see is the Teatro Olimpico, which was constructed between 1580 and 1585.
+It was the first covered theatre in Europe.

 4. Verona, Veneto